preraulab/DYNAM-O/DYNAMOApp_README.md

 ### Help Button

-A **Help** button is located in the bottom-right area of the File Manager window, next to the progress bar.
+A **Help** button is located in the bottom-right area of the DYNAM-O App window, next to the progress bar.
 Clicking it opens this README documentation in the system's default web browser.

 Errors in any step are caught per-iteration — see [Error Containment and Resuming After a Crash](#error-containment-and-resuming-after-a-crash).